ehy/swfput-wp/readme.txt

 	named (in english) "per initial image", which will use "none" if if an initial image (poster) is set, or else "metadata" so that the browser may display a frame of video as a poster.
+	NOTE: the new default is "per initial image" which will change the behavior of existing videos that do not have an initial image (or 'poster'): they will now have the preload="metadata" attribute, so the browser will make a small unsolicited fetch from the video, and might display a frame.
+If that is unwanted, the preload option should be set to "none."
 * Some code cleanups and reorganization.
 * Check with WordPress 4.0: OK.